kilfour/SOFG-Mods/README.md

 ### The High Priestess ###
 The High Priestess gets access to the Witches Hunger, a ritual which allows her to inflict the Hunger on Heroes and Rulers.
-In contrast to the similar blood magic ritual it can not be cast on a person allready infected with the hunger.
+In contrast to the similar blood magic ritual it can not be cast on a person already  infected with the hunger.

 Costs five charges.